Fairmont Orchid Big Island: Is It Worth the Hype?

 Brown’s Deli

-Brown’s Deli has specialty coffee drinks as well as fresh malasadas, fruit and veggie smoothies, and easy grab-and-go breakfast items.
+Brown’s Deli has specialty coffee drinks plus fresh malasadas, smoothies, and grab-and-go breakfast options.

 We grabbed breakfast and lunch here several times.
-Their turkey sandwich was MASSIVE and I could only finish half.
+Their turkey sandwich was MASSIVE.
+I could only finish half.

 Brown’s Beach House

-We actually ate here twice because it was so tasty!
-It’s a beachfront grill right next to Brown’s Beach House.
+We actually ate here twice because it was so good!
+It’s a casual beachfront grill right by the pool.

-On the first night, we did drinks and appetizers.
+The first night we did drinks and appetizers by the pool.
 I’m still dreaming about that macadamia nut hummus.
-OMG it was so good!
+Seriously, it was AMAZING.

-We went back for lunch on our last day and it was still a fabulous experience.
-They have kids’ menus and even provide markets and coloring sheets for kids.
+We went back for lunch on our last day and it was just as good.
+They have kids menus and even provide markers and coloring sheets to keep kids entertained.

-We had dinner here on the last night and I admit that I needed the waitress to explain the menu to me.
+We had dinner here on our last night.
+Full confession: I needed the waitress to explain the menu to me.

 Image of some small dishes and skewers of Asian food at the Fairmont Orchid